bmershon/me/README.md

 ## [Photography](https://www.flickr.com/photos/brooksmershon/albums)

-Canon 6D and a 40 mm pancake lens.
-Except for when an iPhone is the only camera.
+Canon 6D and a 40 mm pancake lens, but also iPhone because *memories*.

 -------